timhuisman/css-social-media-buttons/README.md

 **[!]** = Can cause issues when updating from older version

+**v.1.4.1**

+- Improved positioning of Drupal icons
+- Changed the pixel ratio from which the Retina sprite is used: from 2.0 to 1.5.

 **v.1.4.0**

 - Added six new buttons: `drupal` (official blue icon on white background), `drupal-alt` (white icon on blue background), `issuu`, `myspace`, `wordpress` (grey icon on white background) and `wordpress-alt` (white icon on grey background).